42+ Years of Serving Injured Workers in Reading

 Filing a Workers' Compensation Claim in Pennsylvania

-There are several occupations that are not eligible for compensation under the Act, including railroad workers, longshoremen, and federal employees.
-However, nearly all Pennsylvania employers are required to have workers’ compensation insurance, either through an insurer or a self-insured workers’ compensation program.
-If you sustain a workplace injury or discover that you have a work-related illness, you are generally required to report your injuries to your employer within 120 days of your accident.
+Nearly all Pennsylvania employers must have workers’ compensation insurance, either through an insurer or a self-insured workers’ compensation program.
+If you sustain a workplace injury or discover a work-related illness, you are generally required to report your injuries to your employer within 120 days of your accident.

 The Appeals Process

 You may appeal your denial to the Bureau of Workers’ Compensation within three years from the date of your injury.
 If the workers’ compensation judge denies your appeal, you may file appeals with the Pennsylvania Workers’ Compensation Appeal Board, the Commonwealth Court, and the Pennsylvania Supreme Court, respectively.
-Appeals filed by a skilled work injury lawyer have an increased chance of a successful result.
+Appeals filed by an experienced workers’ compensation attorney have an increased chance of a successful result.